Ravi Gulati (EastEnders): Return to crime and cuckooing storyline

+To portray the cuckooing storyline, EastEnders has worked with Causeway, a modern slavery charity, and the National Autistic Society as well experts in the field of the cuckooing element of the storyline.
+Helen Ball, CEO of Causeway, spoke about the storyline: "Causeway are proud to have supported EastEnders on this important and timely storyline.
+Cuckooing is a cruel and dehumanising form of exploitation where the home of someone vulnerable is taken over by criminals.
+We were grateful to EastEnders for the opportunity to work with their team on the research behind this storyline and we hope that by shining a light on cuckooing, EastEnders can help raise awareness of the issue and help people spot the signs of grooming and exploitation around them."
+Dr Judith Brown, Head of Evidence and Research at the National Autistic Society, also commented on working with the show's bosses to carefully and truthfully portray the story: "It's a privilege to work with the EastEnders team on such a painful yet significant storyline about Kojo's "cuckooing" or home takeover.
+We thank the entire EastEnders team for focusing on a genuine issue that impacts the lives of autistic people.
+The awful truth is that autistic people are more at risk of abuse, victimisation and exploitation than non-autistic people.
+Because autistic people can find it hard to interpret social cues, emotions and inferred meaning, some may not always recognise manipulative or dangerous behaviours from others.
+We hope this storyline encourages any autistic person or parent of autistic children to learn what abuse and exploitation can look like."

 Storylines

 Backstory

 Ravi is the son of Nish Panesar (Navin Chowdhry) — he had an affair with Ranveer Gulati's (Anil Goutam) wife Haspira and Ravi is then conceived.
 Ranveer raises Ravi as his own though the childhood is not happy as in an argument with Ranveer as a teenager, he reveals that he is in fact not biologically his.
 Haspira dies during Ravi's adolescence.
 Due to his deranged childhood, Ravi ends up becoming a drug dealer and a teenage father to Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) with later established character Priya Nandra-Hart (Sophie Khan Levy).
 Soon after Nugget's birth, Priya is paid off by Ranveer after he attempts to rape her and she leaves pregnant with Ravi's second child, Avani Nandra-Hart (Aaliyah James).
 Ravi ends up in prison, leaving Ranveer to raise Nugget.